-This post is the third in a series about learning the built-in Business Intelligence features baked into Excel 2013.
+This post is the fourth in a series about learning the built-in Business Intelligence features baked into Excel 2013.
 If this is your first time accessing this blog series, I encourage you to read the previous posts in order to get the proper context:Blog One: How I learned PowerPivot from taking football stats Blog Two: How I learned PowerPivot Blog Series – Data Prep Blog Three: How I learned PowerPivot Blog Series – Behold, the Data Model!

 A bit of review may be helpful before I proceed.
 Here’s is what’s been done to this point: